-This article provides information about minimum user permissions required for documenting in ApexSQL Doc, a SQL server, SSIS, SSAS and SSRS documentation tool.
+This article provides information about minimum user permissions required for documenting in ApexSQL Doc, a SQL server, SSIS, SSAS, SSRS and Tableau server documentation tool.

 Requirements for creating SQL Server database engine documentation on a local server